clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/best-practices/scheduling-public-holidays.md

 5. In the **From** and **To** fields, enter the business hours for each day.
    On public holidays, injixo will only generate staff requirements and schedule people within the business hours.
 Other days will not be affected.

 Note: Scheduling rule _2631_{:.id-label} _Check contractual ban on work scheduled for holidays (both day models and activities)_ checks the holiday mode.
-If the scheduling rule and the corresponding checkbox in the contract are activated, you cannot assign activities or day models to employees on holidays.
+If the scheduling rule and the corresponding checkbox in the contract are activated, you cannot assign activities or day models to employees on public holidays.

-> Tip: Holidays on weekends
+> Tip: Public holidays on weekends
 >
-> If you use the planning calendar and holiday mode, but your planning unit is basically closed on weekends, remove all holidays that fall on a weekend from the planning calendar.
+> If you use the planning calendar and holiday mode, but your planning unit is basically closed on weekends, remove all public holidays that fall on a weekend from the planning calendar.
 This way, injixo can determine the correct number of working days for the week.

 ## Closed: Use paid full-day absence activities

 If your planning unit is closed on public holidays, schedule a paid full-day activity of type Absence to block injixo from creating a schedule for such days:

-1. Create an activity of type Absence, such as National Holiday.
+1. Create an activity of type Absence, such as Public Holiday.
 2. Check the checkboxes **Paid** and **Allow as Full-Day Activity**.
 3. Assign the activity to your planning unit.
-4. Schedule the National Holiday activity for all employees on national holidays.
+4. Schedule the Public Holiday activity for all employees on public holidays.
    Tip: To add the activity, you can use the **Employee** tab in the dialog in Shift Center.
 Learn more about {% link_new adding multiple items at once | features/scheduling/shiftcenter/add-and-delete-items.md | #add-items-to-multiple-employees-at-once %}.

 injixo determines the target working time for the days as follows: